Geography of Iceland: South

 The southern portion of Iceland contains some of its most notable volcanoes such as Hekla, Eldgjá, and Katla.
 Alongside the volcanoes exist numerous glaciers such as Vatnajökull, Mýrdalsjökull, and Eyjafjallajökull.
 Basalt columns and black sand beaches are examples of the volcanic activity of the area.
 The area also contains mountain ranges and Iceland's highest peak, Hvannadalshnjúkur, as well as the Vestmannaeyjar (Westman Islands) archipelago.

 East

 East Iceland contains the majority of the island's vegetation and birch forests.

+Atlantic

+The Atlantic contains large amounts of ice.

 Glaciers

 Around 10.2 per cent of the total land area is covered by glaciers, although these are retreating at an accelerating rate.
 The four largest Icelandic glaciers are: